fscorrupt/awesome-stars/README.md

 ## JavaScript

+- [NathanLenias/Home-Assistant-Tablet-Dashboard](https://github.com/NathanLenias/Home-Assistant-Tablet-Dashboard) - A wall tablet dashboard for Home Assistant built as one plain web page.
+No Lovelace, no cards, no build step.
 - [adamjthompson/Gaming-Status-Cards](https://github.com/adamjthompson/Gaming-Status-Cards) - A collection of beautiful, highly customizable dashboard cards designed specifically to work with the Gaming Status Integration.
 - [marrobHD/tv-card](https://github.com/marrobHD/tv-card) - 📺 TV Remote Card
 - [DietrichGebert/ponytail](https://github.com/DietrichGebert/ponytail) - Makes your AI agent think like the laziest senior dev in the room.
 The best code is the code you never wrote.